ckoutavas/MMM-PiTemp/README.md

 ```

 # todo
-Add `temp_unit` as a default param in `MMM-PiTemp.js`, which will allow users to change between degrees centigrade ("C") and fahrenheit ("F").
+Add `tempUnit` as a default param in `MMM-PiTemp.js`, which will allow users to change between degrees centigrade ("C") and fahrenheit ("F").
 Default value will be centigrade.